RockHong/vim-env/VimGeneralHelp.md

 g~              g~{motion}      2  swap case for Nmove text g~$ Toggle case of all characters to end of line. g~~ Toggle case of the current line (same as V~).

+### delete
+dw    delete word
+4dw
+d)    delete to end of sentence dfx   to first occurrence of 'x' d/cat to next occurrence of 'cat' (not including 'cat')

+x     delete character at cursor

+### increase, decrease
+ctrl-a    Increment number under the cursor ctrl-x    Decrement number under the cursor

 ##select
 ###text select